-You will receive $120 in dining credits that can be used at select restaurants each year.
-But the catch is that Amex gives you one $10 credit each month, which makes them hard to use.
-Amex did this with the Uber Credits on the personal Platinum Card.
-These credits are only useful for tipping if you eat at the select restaurants.
+Amex Gold Cardholders will receive $120 in dining credits that can be used at select restaurants each year.
+But the catch is that Amex gives one $10 credit each month, which makes them hard to use.
+These credits are only useful for tipping when eating at the select restaurants.

 No Foreign Exchange Fees